-- 1. Peasants and other people working in rural areas have the right to have access to and to use the natural resources present in their communities that are required to enjoy adequate living conditions.
-They have the right to participate in the management of these resources and to enjoy in a fair and equitable way the benefits of their development and conservation in their communities. - 2.
-States shall take measures to ensure that any exploitation of the natural resources that peasants and other people working in rural areas traditionally hold or use is permitted based on: - (a) A social and environmental impact assessment duly conducted by technically capable and independent entities, with the individual and collective involvement of peasants and other people working in rural areas; - (b) Consultations in good faith, in accordance with article 2.3 of the present declaration; - (c) Modalities for the fair and equitable sharing of the benefits of such exploitation that have been established on mutually agreed terms between those exploiting the natural resources and the peasants and other people working in rural areas.
+1. Peasants and other people working in rural areas have the right to have access to and to use in a sustainable manner the natural resources present in their communities that are required to enjoy adequate living conditions, in accordance with article 28 of the present Declaration.
+They also have the right to participate in the management of these resources.

+- 2. States shall take measures to ensure that any exploitation affecting the natural resources that peasants and other people working in rural areas traditionally hold or use is permitted based on, but not limited to: - (a) A duly conducted social and environmental impact assessment; - (b) Consultations in good faith, in accordance with article 2.3 of the present Declaration; - (c) Modalities for the fair and equitable sharing of the benefits of such exploitation that have been established on mutually agreed terms between those exploiting the natural resources and the peasants and other people working in rural areas.